-- a) a robust capital structure and Financing Plan evidencing that sufficient Risk Capital is in place to accommodate a reasonable range of downside risk in the context of the Proponent's proposed Payment Mechanism without triggering default or step-in.
-Factors which will be considered include: the headroom offered by forecast project cashflows above the debt covenants; the annual debt service coverage ratios; and the resilience of the financial model to downside sensitivities; - b) the long term commitment of Risk Capital in the DBFO Project.
-Factors which will be considered include: the identity and financial strength of the equity investor; the independence of equity returns from other returns from the DBFO Project such as construction profit margins; certainty and level of commitment, including board resolutions or equivalent; the quantum of equity and quasi equity investment, including any contingent equity support; the reasonableness of the rate of return on equity investment; the profile of the return on investment, including annual yield projections and the nominal equity payback period;
+Proposals that are considered more robust will score higher.
+A robust capital structure and financing plan will evidence that sufficient risk capital is in place to accommodate a reasonable range of downside risks in the context of the Proponent's proposed Payment Mechanism without triggering default or step-in.
+Factors which will be considered include: the headroom offered by forecast project cash flows above the debt covenants; the annual debt service coverage ratios; the resilience of the financial model to downside sensitivities; the long term commitment of Risk Capital in the DBFO Project, maturities of the debt and amortization profile, Province's exposure to interest rate risk, and other considerations relevant to the Province.